Procedure Guide ·Lipoma Removal ·2026

 Waiting Period Details

-Standard illness waiting period of 14 days.
-If a lump was noted by the vet before enrollment, any related masses may be considered pre-existing.
-Have any lumps documented and aspirated before enrollment ends.
-New lumps appearing after enrollment are covered.
+Standard 14-day waiting period.
+Lumps noted before enrollment are pre-existing.
+Have lumps documented/aspirated before enrollment ends.
+New lumps after enrollment are covered.

 Red flag · Chronic condition